Public Health Forum

-- Forum steering committee member Helen Kirk shares some good news: Inspiring results.
+- Helen Kirk shares some good news: Inspiring results.

-- See a blog by forum steering committee member Helen Kirk, who explores how conferences help us connect: Global networking.
+- Forum committee member Helen Kirk explores how conferences help us connect: Global networking.

-- See Helen Donovan's blog, RCN Public Health Nursing adviser, launching the RCN guidance supporting the delivery of immunisation education, view: Supporting the delivery of immunisation education.
+- See RCN Public Health adviser Helen Donovan's blog post launching the RCN guidance supporting the delivery of immunisation education: Supporting the delivery of immunisation education.

 Helen Donovan, RCN Public Health Adviser, is currently undertaking a piece of work with PHORCaST (Public Health Online Resource for Careers Skills and Training) which aims to demonstrate the varied nature of public health nursing.
 Ideally we would like to share with Phorcast nursing stories that have an emphasis on public health practice and showcase these on their website.